Riktam-Santra/mangadex_library/mangadex_library/README.md

 The documentation is still under progress using the [wiki](https://github.com/Riktam-Santra/mangadex_library/wiki), I have planned to put in a detailed one and so it will take time. for now the generated html docs using [dartdoc](https://pub.dev/packages/dartdoc) can be found in the doc/api/ folder.

+## Contact

+I'm not always active on github but you can always find me on discord, my ID: Rick~#9387